sanskratipatel/Weather-Forecasting/README.md

 # Weather Forecasting Website

-A weather forecasting website built using HTML, CSS, JSP, Servlets and Eclipse leveraging an external weather API to provide real-time weather information.
+A weather forecasting website built using HTML5, CSS3, JSP, Servlets and Eclipse leveraging an external weather API to provide real-time weather information.

 ## Table of Contents